segmentio/segment-docs/src/connections/destinations/catalog/optimizely-web/index.md

 4. In your Optimizely dashboard, copy the snippet provided at the bottom of the page.
 5. Include the snippet immediately after the opening `<head>` tag on every page where you'd like to include Optimizely's JavaScript.
 6. Now, paste your Segment snippet below the Optimizely snippet on every page where you'd like to include Segment's JavaScript.
-7. Finally, remember to define any `metrics` in your Optimizely dashboard, and to associate `metrics` with the appropriate Optimizely Experiments.
+7. Finally, remember to define any [custom `events`](https://help.optimizely.com/Build_Campaigns_and_Experiments/Custom_events_in_Optimizely_X) in your Optimizely dashboard, and to add those `events` as [`metrics`](https://help.optimizely.com/Measure_success%3A_Track_visitor_behaviors/Metrics_in_Optimizely_X) with the appropriate Optimizely Experiments.
 In Optimizely in the Implementation tab, select ‘Custom Event’ and give it an API name that corresponds to the Segment `track` event name.
 Once the Optimizely events are created, they can be added to experiments as metrics to start tracking Segment data to an Optimizely experiment.

 ### Track